Migrating to the Cloud with Azure: Your Complete Checklist

 Optimize and Refine

 After the move, focus on streamlining your Azure setup for increased effectiveness and efficiency.
-To improve overall efficacy, modify configurations and resources in accordance with usage trends and performance data.
+To improve overall efficacy, modify configurations and resources.
+In accordance with usage trends and performance data.

 • Cost management: Keep a close eye on Azure resource usage and costs.
 Make use of Azure Cost Management features to identify areas where costs can be cut by using reserved instances, modifying resource sizes to correspond with actual requirements, and streamlining pricing tiers to meet your consumption patterns.